-- To accommodate future demand without relying on the MAP development, hangar development was added at Hangar Site 1 (as allowed by the MAP boundaries) and hangar site 5.
-Hangar Site 5 was also expanded to include approximately 65 vehicle parking spaces to compensate for this proposed development replacing a current parking area off of the west end of the apron, and to accommodate the additional hangars proposed.
-In addition, a wash rack was added to Hangar Site 1 to accommodate all aircraft at the Airport. - Based on City input, the U.S. Customs facility was proposed as a separate building from the Terminal, adjacent to the terminal and bordering the U.S. Customs Apron. - Based on City input and the understanding of the current conditions of the terminal facility, instead of proposing a terminal facility expansion, the alternative was altered to propose the replacement of the terminal with a larger terminal facility in the same location.
+- To accommodate future demand without relying on the MAP development, hangar development was added at Hangar Site 1 and hangar site 5 (as allowed by the MAP boundaries). - Hangar Site 1 was expanded to 90,000 square feet allowing for an increased number of hangars (71 total hangars) and the addition of approximately 65 vehicle parking spaces.
+These parking spaces compensate for the loss of a current parking area off of the west end of the apron as a result of the proposed development, and accommodates additional parking needs due to the proposed hangars. - o A wash rack was also added to Hangar Site 1 to accommodate all aircraft at the Airport. - Hangar Site 5 was expanded to 21,000 square feet, so as to make full use of the area dedicated for EAA outside of the MAP boundaries.
+The expanded site accommodates approximately 3 additional hangars (16 total hangars). - Based on City input, an approximately 4,000 square foot U.S. Customs facility was proposed as a separate building from the Terminal, adjacent to the terminal and bordering the U.S. Customs Apron. - Based on City input and the understanding of the current conditions of the terminal facility, instead of proposing a terminal facility expansion, the alternative was altered to propose the replacement of the terminal with a larger (approximately 14,00 square feet) terminal facility in the same location.
 This replacement would result in the relocation of the old ATCT.